 Every hotel featured is visited personally by members of our team, given the Smith seal of approval, and then anonymously reviewed.
 As soon as our reviewers have returned from this hotel in Montenegro and unpacked their sunhats and sunglasses, a full account of their coastal break will be with you.
 In the meantime, to whet your wanderlust, here's a quick peek inside the Chedi Lustica Bay…

 Montenegro has long been attracting those with dollars to burn, but the developers of this glossy marina took it up a notch, gladly being relieved of two billion euros in the making of a modern super resort.
 Every last building is brand new, with bars, boutiques and nightclubs on the doorstep of this townhouse-style hotel (there’s no token Old Town to check out here).
-Seafaring sorts can arrive direct from Dubrovnik; if you haven’t docked your own boat at the jetty, you can borrow one of the Chedi’s – Montenegro’s famous limestone cliffs and cool Adriatic coast are best explored from the deck of your own glossy vessel.
-And you won’t need to be far from the shore throughout your stay, courtesy of the views (and balconies) in most rooms.
+Montenegro’s famous limestone cliffs and cool Adriatic coast are there for the exploring And you won’t need to be far from the shore throughout your stay, courtesy of the views (and balconies) in most rooms.
 Ahoy, sailor: let’s get nautical.